-(D) No portion of the annual fee paid is refundable if a class of securities is delisted or otherwise removed from The Nasdaq Stock Market.
-No portion of the annual fee that is due and payable when a class of securities is delisted or otherwise removed from The Nasdaq Stock Market will be waived upon delisting or removal.

-(e) - (f) No change.
+- (D) No portion of the annual fee paid is refundable if a class of securities is delisted or otherwise removed from The Nasdaq Stock Market.
+No portion of the annual fee that is due and payable when a class of securities is delisted or otherwise removed from The Nasdaq Stock Market will be waived upon delisting or removal. - (E) Relisting.
+A Company that was suspended, delisted, or removed from Nasdaq for any reason, whether regulatory or voluntary, is not required to pay a second annual fee if it relists in the same calendar year. - (e) (f) No change.